 The Canadian Medical Association Journal points out that a canned energy drink may contain up to 140 mg of caffeine for every 250 ml.
 Because many teenagers drink these beverages after school, and caffeine can stay in the system for up to 14 hours, two or three energy drinks could keep a teen wired all night.
-In addition, energy drinks often contain a lot of sugar and other herbal stimulants, intensifying their effects on the body.

 Is It Possible to Overdose on Caffeine?